top of page

 When you interrupt it, two things happen:

-1. Your brain feels the pull
+1. Your brain feels the pull instantly.

-2. Their brain expects you to follow through
+2. Their brain expects you to follow through.

 That’s why the pressure feels stronger in the moment, not before or after.